Last updated on January 3, 2026

 Giada, Font of Hope | Illustration by Eric Deschamps

-Streets of New Capenna brought a lot of multicolored commanders with it.
+Streets of New Capenna brought with it a lot of multicolored commanders.
 Interestingly, one of the most popular commanders from the set is actually a mono-colored commander: Giada, Font of Hope.

-Giada is a mana dork for angels that also gives them +1/+1 for each other angel you control when they enter the battlefield.
+Giada is a mana dork for angels that also gives them a +1/+1 counter for each other angel you control when they enter the battlefield.
 It provides white some much-needed early acceleration while also making your angels incredibly threatening as the game progresses.
-It’s everything mono-white lifegain/angels wanted, and that’s why today I’m coming to you with a sweet guide detailing the commander, the list I put together, why I chose the cards I did, as well as how to pilot it.
+Itโs everything mono-white lifegain/angels want, and thatโs why today I come to you with a sweet guide, detail the commander, the list I put together, why I chose the cards I did, as well as how to pilot it.

 The Deck